Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 # Modules
 ## General import of new modules
-New modules can usually be migrated by adding the content of the release's `arm` folder into your own `arm` folder.
+New modules can usually be migrated by adding the content of the release's `modules` folder into your own `modules` folder.

 > **Note:** You should only do this from a branch and carefully compare any changes the platform displays.
 >